domidt/domidt.github.io/_publications/vote.md

 ---
 title: "Having a say on insider trading legislation"
-subtitle: "An experimental study on traders' choice for regulation"
 collection: publications
 permalink: /publication/vote
 excerpt: 'This paper aims to analyse traders' approval of insider trading legislation, controlling for traders' prospects to receive non-public information.'